luoteng0125/learngit/readme.txt

 	};

-Creating a new branch is quick.
-Creating a new branch is quick AND simple
+Creating a new branch is quick AND simple.